IgorLisikov/SM-POST/README.md

 Domain - social media Posts and Comments
 The command-api project can be used to add and update Post and their Comments
 The query-api project can be used to query for Post and their Comments
-The ocelot-gateway project is a Api-gateway for both projects
+The ocelot-gateway project is an Api-gateway for both projects

 Workflow (assume some data already exists)
 --